hdocmsu/hdocmsu.github.io/_pages/about.md

 -   Automatic and reproducible pipelines for data curation, cleaning, and visualization, statistical analysis, and report/presentation generation using Git version control, nbdev, Bash, Python, R, and related packages

-I enjoy spending time in nature and updating the latest advances in science and technology.
+In my spare time, I enjoy walking, jogging, running, and learning the latest advances in science and technology.

 ## <br />